Bookmark and Share

 The Merseyside Tramway Preservation Society is one of Britain's best known transport restoration groups, having originally been established back in 1960 by students from Liverpool University, who wanted to save one of the city's famous Green Goddesses then operating in Glasgow.

 If you are interested in vintage transport and have an eye for history then being a member of the society can offer a number of benefits.
-The modest annual subscription entitles members to travel free on the Wirral Heritage Tramway (on production of a current membership card).
 This also brings free admittance to the National Tramway Museum at Crich in Derbyshire (except for special days); all members receive a lively and informative newsletter four times a year to keep them abreast of any new developments while our handy website is always kept fully up-to-date with the latest news.
-If you enjoy working with your hands (or are merely handy with a polishing rag!) you can join the camaraderie of volunteer working parties and help keep our historic tram fleet on the road!

-WE help plan other events through the year, such as the popular Santa Specials in December.
-The annual Wirral Bus and Tram Show is a highlight that attracts visitors from all over Britain.
+The annual Wirral Transport Show is a highlight that attracts visitors from all over Britain.